Question:

 How does it work?

-RAG tools like the research assistant use LLMs to query an index of resources, in this case, the Library Search index.
+RAG tools like the AI search assistant use LLMs to query an index of resources, in this case, the Library Search index.
 An overview of the process is:

 - Your question is sent to the LLM and turned into a Boolean search query with different variations